tonygilkerson/sre-ai-agent/README.md

   export --path=.

 dagger call sre-ai-agent \
-  --assignment="This is a test to see if you can call getPods then save the pod list" \
+  --assignment="Get a list of pods and save the pod list data in an archive file name pod-list.txt" \
   --archive-dir="." \
   --kubernetes-service-account-dir="." \
   export --path=.

 dagger call sre-ai-agent \
-  --assignment="Get a list of pods, extract relevant information (name, namespace, resource allocation).
-You will need to call applyJqFilter to extract information from the pod list.
-Do NOT call but instead tell me what you would use for the jqFilter and content if you did call the function." \
+  --assignment="Get a list of pods, extract relevant information such as pod name and namespace.
+Save the extracted information in an archive file named pod-and-ns.json" \
+  --archive-dir="." \
+  --kubernetes-service-account-dir="." \
+  export --path=.

+dagger call sre-ai-agent \
+  --assignment="This is a test to see if you can use the tools provided.
+First call GetPods to get a list of pods.
+Second, call ApplyJqFilter to extract the pod name and namespace.
+Third call WriteArchiveFile to save the extracted information in a file called pod-report.txt.
+Do NOT call  GetKubeAPI, ReadArchiveFile or ListArchiveFile.
+Those functions are not ready. " \
   --archive-dir="." \
   --kubernetes-service-account-dir="." \
   export --path=.